hoodaddeveloper/City-Skyline/README.md

 # City-Skyline
-Learning CSS Variables by building a City Skyline in www.freecodecamp.org.
+Learning CSS variables by building a City Skyline in www.freecodecamp.org.
 You can switch between day & night by changing the screen size.